 Fasting is obligatory for all adult Muslims in the month of Ramadan providing they are in good health, of sound mind and physically able.
 In the instance that a person cannot keep fast, and has a valid reason, he/she has the option of paying Fidyah.
 Most people opt to pay Fidyah if they cannot make up the missed fast after Ramadan.

 £5 per missed fast

 Imran Khan Cancer Appeal (IKCA) accepts Fidyah payments.
 We use your Fidyah to feed poor cancer patients receiving treatment at Shaukat Khanum Hospital.
 For these patients, a good meal isn’t easy to come by.
 Yet it’s vital that we provide them with the nutrients they need to recover their strength and fight back at cancer.
 So, the Fidyah you pay through IKCA isn’t just feeding patients, it’s paving the way to recovery, one meal at a time.
 Find out More.

-When paying your Fidyah online through IKCA this Ramadan, it is vital that we are informed of your intention.
+When paying your Fidyah online through IKCA, it is vital that we are informed of your intention.
 Please help us by ensuring you select ‘Fidyah’ from the drop down menu before you pay.Pay Your Fidyah